helium/HIP/0101-equalizing-poc-rewards-across-wifi-and-cbrs.md

 ## Success Metrics

-This HIP is successful if we see the number of Wi-Fi Hotspots being actived on the Network outpace that of CBRS radios, resulting in higher paid data usage and more HNT emitted into MOBILE subDAO treasury.
+This HIP is successful if we see the number of Wi-Fi Hotspots being actived on the Network continue to outpace that of CBRS radios, resulting in higher paid data usage and more HNT emitted into MOBILE subDAO treasury.